Have You Ever Seen How Lumberjacks Cut Trees?

 Winter is the season to cut trees

 You might say “Why don’t you cut trees in other than winter?” but that’s not going to happen.
 In summer, for example, trees contain much more water inside, which makes lumbering difficult and extends the drying time of lumber.
 In addition, branches and leaves growing thick prevent cut trees from being dragged down.
-Basically, trees are cut in winter.
+Basically, trees are cut in winter for these reasons.

 Humans are part of nature